isungchiang/COMP9900/ReadMe.md

 The main content of api is 3 cs file in Controllers

-Right click the project solution， choose publish.
+Right click the project solution, choose publish.
 Use you Azure account to set up it.
 Follow the instruction from VS, it should be very easy.